 Grammar: Patterns with abstract nouns and relative clauses.

 Several patterns with abstract nouns and relative clauses are introduced.
-The student then completes sentences and patterns with correct relative pronouns.
+The student then completes sentences and patterns with the correct relative pronouns.

 Vocabulary: Image